clouedoc/clouedoc/README.md

 - You cannot improve what you cannot measure
   - Implement telemetry right from the start (metrics, logs, optionnaly traces).
 Grafana Cloud is good.
+- TypeScript + Rush Stack is good enough for most use cases.

 (more to be added)